 News flash . . .

 Each neighborhood has its own set of address numbers.
 For example, you will have a Calle 41 in several different neighborhoods.
-To reduce confusion, you will use the additional street numbers along with the zip code.
+To reduce confusion, use the cross streets along with the zip code.

 Google maps is a valuable tool for navigating streets around Centro.